jakeleelab/pulmnet/src/README.md

 ## Requirements

-Analyses were performed in **R 4.3.3** on macOS.
+Analyses were performed in **R 4.3.3**.
 The main R packages required to reproduce the analyses are listed below.

 ### Required R packages